jembi/openhim-docs/versioned_docs/version-5.2.x/getting-started/configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Once you have successfully installed the OpenHIM core and console and you are able to successfully access the console at [http://localhost:9000](http://localhost:9000) we can proceed to create a basic channel and client so that we can send a test request through the OpenHIM core successfully
+Once you have successfully installed the OpenHIM core and console and you are able to successfully access the console at <http://localhost:9000> we can proceed to create a basic channel and client so that we can send a test request through the OpenHIM core.

 A **Client** is usually some system that you want to be able to send request to the OpenHIM.
 Setting up a **client** allows the OpenHIM to authenticate requests.
 A **Channel** defines a path that a request will take through the OpenHIM.
-It describes one more **routes** for the request to be forwarded to, which **clients** are allowed to use this **channel**, which requests are to be directed to this **channel** and many more options that allow you to controls what happens for a particular request.
+It describes one more **routes** for the request to be forwarded to, which **clients** are allowed to use this **channel**, which requests are to be directed to this **channel** and many more options that allow you to control what happens for a particular request.

 To manage **clients** and **channels** you will need to log into the OpenHIM console and then you may follow the steps below.

-**Note** - Only an Admin user has the permission to Add/Edit/Delete a **Client** or **Channel**
+> **Note** - Only an Admin user has the permission to Add/Edit/Delete a **Client** or **Channel**

 ## Adding Clients

 Follow the below steps to successfully create/update a **Client**

-- Navigate to the **Clients** menu option found in the left sidebar.
+- Navigate to the **Clients** page on the OpenHIM Console.
-- On the **Clients** page you will be presented with a list of all the created **Clients**
+- Here you will be presented with a list of all the created **Clients**
-- Click on the blue "**+ Client**" button to open a popup modal box where you will supply the **Client** details **OR** click on one of the existing **Clients** to open up the popup modal with the **Clients'** saved details.
+- Click on the blue **+ Client** button to open a popup modal box where you will supply the **Client** details **OR** click on one of the existing **Clients** to open up the popup modal with the **Client**'s saved details.
-- Supply all the required fields (marked with a \*) and click the blue "**Save changes**" button when completed.
+- Supply all the required fields (marked with a \*) and click the blue **Save changes** button when completed.

-There are many fields that you may supply, to find a detailed explanation of all the available fields, please refer to the [Clients documentation](/configuration/clients.md) page
+There are many fields available, to find a detailed explanation of all possible fields, please refer to the [Clients documentation](../configuration/clients) page

 ## Adding Channels